 History of CBD: Cannabis and humans have a long and intertwined relationship.
 Cannabis consumption for medicinal purposes can be traced back to Asia around 500 BC.
 The early settlers of America cultivated hemp for its industrial purposes.
 As many know, Cannabis has suffered a very complex and ever-changing past and future.
 Cannabis was originally found in Central Asia before it was introduced into Europe and Africa.

 It was widely used for its textile abilities to make paper, sails, clothing, and rope.
-It wasn’t until an Irish doctor studying in India, Sir William Brooke O’Shaughnessy, in the 1830s, discovered that Cannabis extracts could help with stomach pains and vomiting in people who had contracted Cholera.
-Cannabis was prescribed an American doctor’s office and pharmacies for various aliments until the late 1930s when the Marijuana Tax Act was passed, which criminalized Cannabis across the nation.
+It wasn’t until an Irish doctor studying in India, Sir William Brooke O’Shaughnessy, in the 1830s, discovered that Cannabis extracts could help with stomach discomfort and vomiting in people who had contracted Cholera.
+Cannabis was prescribed by an American doctor’s office and pharmacies for various ailments until the late 1930s when the Marijuana Tax Act was passed, which criminalized Cannabis across the nation.